NCAR/sfit-processing-environment/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
-The step-by-step procedures and computing tools are described in more detailed in the **OT_FTS_Spectral_Processing.pdf**.
+The step-by-step procedures and computing tools are described in more detailed in the [OT_FTS_Spectral_Processing.pdf](https://github.com/NCAR/sfit-processing-environment/blob/Official_Release_v3.0/OT_FTS_Spectral_Processing.pdf).
 Additional resources can be found in the [sfit4wiki](https://wiki.ucar.edu/display/sfit4/) - The NCAR sfit wiki webpage.